Jada Pinkett Smith Reveals She and Will Smith Have Been Secretly Separated for 7 Years - E! Online

 "Will called me up one day and said, 'Hit me when you get to L.A.' and then ... click.
 And I was like, 'Whoa.
 Okay,'" Jada told People.
 "And so when I got to L.A., I called him.
 I haven't been able to get rid of him since."

-Over the years, the couple—who share kids Jaden Smith, 25, and Willow Smith, 22—have made headlines as they've navigated the ups and downs of their relationship, including what Jada called in 2020 her "entanglement" with August Alsina.
+Over the years, the couple—who share kids Jaden Smith, 25, and Willow Smith, 22—have made headlines as they've gone through ups and downs in their relationship, including what Jada called in 2020 her "entanglement" with August Alsina.

 In addition to opening up to Today and People—with her also talking about her mental health journey and past suicidal ideations in the interview with the magazine—she's telling her story in her upcoming book Worthy, which debuts Oct.
 17.